Canon Hugh Shilson-Thomas, Dean Of Chapel and Chaplain

 telephone: 01223 335 875

-, came to the UK from her native Canada in 1992 as Organ Scholar of Robinson College, Cambridge, after studying at the Royal Conservatory of Music in Toronto with Leon Fleisher, Marek Jablonski, and John Tuttle.
+Sarah came to the UK from her native Canada in 1992 as Organ Scholar of Robinson College, Cambridge, after studying at the Royal Conservatory of Music in Toronto with Leon Fleisher, Marek Jablonski, and John Tuttle.
 At Cambridge she studied the organ with David Sanger.
 She has been at Selwyn since 1999, and is the first woman to hold such a post in an Oxbridge Chapel.
-Sarah has played numerous recitals and made over 25 recordings, variously in the guises of pianist, organist, conductor, and producer; she is a winner of the Royal College of Organists (RCO) Limpus Prize.
-Sarah has taught organ and conducting for Eton Choral Courses, Oundle for Organists, the Jennifer Bate Organ Academy, and courses run by the RCO, and she is a regular Director of the annual Girls’ Chorister Course at St Thomas’ Church Fifth Avenue, in New York City.
-Sarah is a Fellow, Examiner, and Trustee of the RCO, and is a member of the Academic Board.
+Sarah has played numerous recitals and made over 30 recordings, variously in the guises of pianist, organist, conductor, and producer; she is a winner of the Royal College of Organists (RCO) Limpus Prize.
+Sarah has taught organ and conducting for Eton Choral Courses, Oundle for Organists, the Jennifer Bate Organ Academy, and courses run by the RCO, and she has directed the annual Girls’ Chorister Course at St Thomas’ Church Fifth Avenue, in New York City and well as other residential choral courses in the States.
+Sarah is a Fellow of the RCO, and has also been an Examiner, a Trustee, and a member of the Academic Board.
 She is also Director of Ely Cathedral Girls' Choir.

 telephone: 01223 335 877